Minimal models for $g-2$ and dark matter confront asymptotic safety: Trans-Planckian fixed points

-For all three of the phenomenologically viable models, most of the couplings of the system~(\ref{eq:params}) correspond to eigendirections of the stability matrix.
+For all of the phenomenologically viable models, most of the couplings of the system~(\ref{eq:params}) correspond to eigendirections of the stability matrix.
 The only exception is the pair $(y_{\mu},Y_2)$.
 In that case the flow of $Y_2$ close to the fixed point is entirely dictated by the UV hypercritical surface relating it with the relevant Yukawa coupling of the SM muon: $Y_2(Q)\equiv \mathcal{F}(y_\mu(Q))$.
 This is an important feature, as the requirement of matching the muon coupling onto its IR value controls the running of $Y_2(Q)$ as well.
 The trans-Planckian flow of the parameters of the system is presented in \reffig{fig:runM1M2}(a) for scenario $M_1$ and in \reffig{fig:runM1M2}(b) for scenario $M_2$.

 In \reftable{tab:irval} we show the low-scale values of all the NP Yukawa couplings, as well as the corresponding value for the top Yukawa.
 All the parameters are evaluated at the reference scale $Q_0=2\tev$.
 The value of $y_t(Q_0)$ indicates to what extent a given model is able to reproduce the prediction of the SM.
-One can see that in $M_1$ the top mass can be fitted perfectly, while in $M_2$ and $M_3$ it results to be by 10\% too large.
+One can see that in $M_1$ and $M_6$ the top mass can be fitted with a very good precision, while in $M_2$, $M_3$, and $M_{10}$ it results to be too large by 5-10\%.

 Radiatively generated low-scale values of $Y_2$ are of the size of the corresponding muon coupling.
-The only exception is the scenario $M_3$, as the product $Y_L Y_R$ that drives the running of $Y_2$ is in this case almost two orders of magnitude smaller that in the other models.
+The only exceptions are scenarios $M_3$ and $M_6$, as the product $Y_L Y_R$ that drives the running of $Y_2$ is in these cases almost two orders of magnitude smaller that in the other models.